asoplata/dynasimpy/s6-python-dynasimpy.md

 - do NOT allocate time to learning as a prerequisite before coding right now, since 1. most important thing is to finish, even if code is ugly, and 2. need to continuously learn anyways, and 3. don't go around rewriting code unless specifically in "refactoring" phase

+- TODO use pop name keys instead of numbers to index in the spec data structure, since it should all have the same interface
+- TODO make sure hierarchy of cxns is 1. dir then 2. mechanism, and has support for multiple mechs in same dir
+- TODO non-synapse input which only needs target, like PoissonInput, should be in connections but require special "directions" handling (direction given simply as target?)
+- TODO include section in yaml files with "monitor True/False"

 # s6-python-dynasimpy :dspy:s6:

 ## assumptions (need to write down as go along)